thcorre/phnog2025-workshop/day_1-ixp-peering-lab/README.md

 This page provides the basic step-by-step configuration required to set up a Nokia 7750 Service Router as a PE in a modern IXP environment.
 All the required feature sets for a peering router are covered here with configuration and show examples.
 Most sections also provide links to Nokia documentation for further reading.

 All configurations are in MD-CLI flat format.
-Reference chassis is 7750 SR-1 and software version is SR OS 23.10R2.
-Use `show system info` command to verify your router's chassis model and software version.
+Reference chassis is 7750 SR-1 and software version is SR OS 24.10.R4.
+Use `show system info` and `show version` commands to verify your router's chassis model and software version.

 # Topology